michielvha/gitversion-tag-action/readme.md

-# Tag a Git Version Action
+# Git Version Tag Action

 ## Overview

-The "Tag a git version" action is designed to tag a repository with a version determined by GitVersion.
+The "gitversion-tag-action" is designed to tag a repository with a version determined by GitVersion.
 GitVersion is a tool that uses your git repository's history to determine the next semantic version tag.
 This action automates the process of tagging your repository based on the GitVersion configuration.

 ## Inputs